Table of Contents

 - 1.9Raven - September 22nd to October 22nd.

 - 1.10Snake - October 23rd to November 22nd.

 - 1.11Owl - November 23rd to December 21st.

 - 1.12Goose - December 22nd to January 19th.

-Many Native American cultures have the belief that a person is assigned an animal upon the time of birth.
-Below are interpreted Native American symbols of the zodiac and the characteristics for each one.
+Many Native American cultures have the belief that a person is assigned an animal at the time of birth.
+Below are interpreted Native American symbols of the zodiac and the characteristics of each one.

 Also Recommended: Mayan Zodiac Symbols And Names